 The towns and villages that have been abandoned here lay derelict, gradually rotting and disintegrating.
 In 100 years, these structures will no longer be standing and as the buildings become weaker, it may not become possible to visit in future decades.

 When mandatory evacuations were issued by the Soviet government, the people in the towns surrounding the plant were advised that they could return in three days.
-Those three days have lasted for 32 years and counting, with scientists predicting that the zone will not be safe for human inhabitance for another 20,000 years.
+Those three days have lasted for 34 years and counting.
+Scientists predict that the zone will not be safe for human inhabitance for another 20,000 years.

-You have to pass through two police checkpoints when travelling to Chernobyl zone and present your passport.
-The weird thing for me was that you do not immediately realise that you have entered Chernobyl.
+You have to pass through two police checkpoints when travelling to the Chernobyl zone and present your passport.
+The peculiar thing is that you do not immediately realise that you have entered Chernobyl.
 The sun is still shining, the birds are still tweeting and you don’t really notice a difference in the atmosphere.

 Pripyat is the town that was built in 1970 to house those working at the nuclear plant.
 It was considered luxurious and advanced for its time.
 The average age of people living in Pripyat was 26-27.